gasawase/BookHarbour/README.md

 - book reading stats (total books read, books you need to read, total time read this year, etc.)
 - tap the image to look at the book cover bigger
 - reorganize to MVC schema for efficiency and cleanliness
+- make more customizations to the style of the actual books and reading experience (maybe find a way to use the original stylesheet??)

 ----KNOWN BUGS----